diefenbach/django-lfs/docs/user/management/catalog/categories.rst

 Image
     The image of the category.
-This can be displayed within category overviews and the category detaile view.
+This can be displayed within category overviews and the category detail view.

 .. index:: Static Block